 Pension Credit is a means-tested benefit for people who have reached the minimum qualifying age, which is going up to 66.

-However, this change won’t affect such couples who already receive Pension Credit.
-They’ll be able to continue to receive Pension Credit, unless there’s a change in their circumstances that ends their entitlement to Pension Credit.
-If this happens, they’d then need to claim Universal Credit.
+It hasn’t yet been decided when this change will take effect.
+This change won’t affect couples who already receive Pension Credit.
+They will continue to receive Pension Credit, unless there’s a change in their circumstances that ends their entitlement to Pension Credit.
+If this happens, they would then need to claim Universal Credit.

-For further details and to find out the exact date when you can claim your State Pension and Pension Credit, speak to a welfare rights adviser or visit gov.uk|.
+For more information or to find out the exact date when you can claim State Pension and Pension Credit, speak to a welfare rights adviser or visit gov.uk/calculate-state-pension

 From this point, Pension Credit will be changed to include a new element called Housing Credit.
 This will be for people of pension age who are eligible for support with rent.

-Apply online at gov.uk|, or call the Pension Service on 0800 99 1234, textphone 0800 169 0133.
+Call the Pension Service on 0800 99 1234, or visit gov.uk/pension-credit

 The Pension Tracing Service can help you trace an old pension scheme if the details are unclear or lost.
 This service is free.